tiffmillan/gotty-test/README.md

 # Note

-- use this on your own risk because its against railway tos ( if im correct because i dont really know lol )
+- use this on your own risk because its against railway tos